Thank you for Subscribing to Apac CIO Outlook Weekly Brief

 While most often larger institutions are the targets for these types of attacks, smaller institutions need to be vigilant as well.
 While smaller companies may not be on the radar of most active attackers, there are still plenty of ways they can worm their way into your network.
 This is most often accomplished through a process call “Social Engineering”.

 In short, Social engineering is the manipulation of people, so that they give up confidential information.
 The types of information attackers are looking for can vary, but when targeted, the attacker is usually trying to trick you into giving them your passwords, bank information, or access your computer so that they can install malicious software without your knowledge.
 This can be done electronically in many variations such as Phishing, Baiting or Ransomware.
+They can also do it in a more personal way by calling you and pretending to be an employee, tailgating you into your office and so on.

-While security used to be all about Information Security, today we have to put more focus on Cyber-Security.
+While security used to be all about Information Security, today we have to put more focus on cybersecurity.
 On 3rd November 2015, the FFIEC published a press release, alerting financial institutions of the increasing frequency and severity of cyber-attacks involving extortion.
 So how do we protect our institutions from these bad guys?
-To quote a colleague, “All Roads let to your Risk Assessment”.
+To quote a colleague, “All Roads let to your Risk Assessment.”
 In June of 2015, the FFIEC released a Cybersecurity Assessment Tool (CAT) to help institutions identify their risks and assess their Cybersecurity preparedness.
 There are two major parts to this assessment tool:

 Inherent Risk Profile: